Chitra-devulapalli/Reinforcement-Learning/README.md

 # Reinforcement Learning Tutorial for Robotics

 <p align="center">
-  This repository provides an introduction to popular reinforcement learning algorithms, implemented using PyTorch or Stable Baselines.
-These algorithms are tested across various simulation environments, helping you build an intuition for how reinforcement learning methods are applied in robotics.
+  This repository is an introduction to popular reinforcement learning algorithms, implemented using PyTorch or Stable Baselines3.
+These algorithms are tested across various simulation environments to help build an intuition in how RL methods are applied in robotics.
 </p>

 ![alt text](https://github.com/Chitra-devulapalli/Reinforcement-Learning/blob/main/media/titleimg.png)